Eggplant: Nutrition

 Raw eggplant is 92% water, 6% carbohydrates, 1% protein, and has negligible fat (table).
-It provides low amounts of essential nutrients, with only manganese having a moderate percentage (11%) of the Daily Value.
+It provides low amounts of essential nutrients, with only manganese having a moderate percentage (10%) of the Daily Value.
 Minor changes in nutrient composition occur with season, environment of cultivation (open field or greenhouse), and genotype.

 Cultivation and pests

 In tropical and subtropical climates, eggplant can be sown in the garden.
 Eggplant grown in temperate climates fares better when transplanted into the garden after all danger of frost has passed.
 Eggplant prefers hot weather, and when grown in cold climates or in areas with low humidity, the plants languish or fail to set and produce mature fruit.
 Seeds are typically started eight to 10 weeks prior to the anticipated frost-free date.
 S. melongena is included on a list of low flammability plants, indicating that it is suitable for growing within a building protection zone.

 Spacing should be 45 to 60 cm between plants, depending on cultivar, and 60 to 90 cm between rows, depending on the type of cultivation equipment being used.
 Mulching helps conserve moisture and prevent weeds and fungal diseases and the plants benefit from some shade during the hottest part of the day.
 Hand pollination by shaking the flowers improves the set of the first blossoms.
 Growers typically cut fruits from the vine just above the calyx owing to the somewhat woody stems.
 Flowers are complete, containing both female and male structures, and may be self- or cross-pollinated.

 Many of the pests and diseases that afflict other solanaceous plants, such as tomato, capsicum, and potato, are also troublesome to eggplants.
 For this reason, it should generally not be planted in areas previously occupied by its close relatives.
 However, since eggplants can be particularly susceptible to pests such as whiteflies, they are sometimes grown with slightly less susceptible plants, such as chili pepper, as a sacrificial trap crop.
 Four years should separate successive crops of eggplants to reduce pest pressure.

 Common North American pests include the potato beetles, flea beetles, aphids, whiteflies, and spider mites.
 Good sanitation and crop rotation practices are extremely important for controlling fungal disease, the most serious of which is Verticillium.

 The potato tuber moth (Phthorimaea operculella) is an oligophagous insect that prefers to feed on plants of the family Solanaceae such as eggplants.
 Female P. operculella use the leaves to lay their eggs and the hatched larvae will eat away at the mesophyll of the leaf.

+Several different Phytoplasmas cause little leaf of brinjal, which is agriculturally significant in South Asia.
+This is spread by the leafhopper Hishimonus phycitis.

 Production

-In 2020, world production of eggplants was 57 million tonnes, led by China with 65% of the total and India with 23% (table).
+In 2023, world production of eggplants was 61 million tonnes, led by China with 64% and India with 21% of the total (table).